jimchen1551/MPCS/Computer Science/Machine learning.md

 - Card. column in the DQR
 - checking features with cardinality=1 (all the instances bearing the same value of this feature)
 	- If not due to an ABT generation error, correct the error and regenerate the ABT.
-	- Else, though the feature is valid, it doesn't
+	- Else, though the feature is valid, it doesn't useful while building predictive model; so,
 #### Outliers
 - instances with values far away from the central tendency